-When I was learning React, I found it very challenging, and my eyes would glaze over any time I tried to learn
+When I was learning React, I found it very challenging, and my eyes would glaze over any time I tried to learn it.

 Here is a short tutorial that could help you get started.
 Ultimately, for me, sitting down with a book was what finally helped me, but this blogpost aims to be a sort of TLDR for certain concepts.

-#The simplest React component
+The simplest React component

 Here is a “React component” that prints hello world in a div